Redstone Historic District (Colorado): 1700s–1860: European settlement of the Crystal River Valley

 Traders and trappers working for the Astor family in the 1830s were the first Europeans to visit the region.
 John C. Frémont led two American expeditions during the 1840s.
-Later came prospectors looking unsuccessfully for gold.
+Prospectors would come looking unsuccessfully for gold.

 Treaties with the Utes, the Native American tribe that had long claimed the Crystal Valley and other lands in today's Pitkin County as home, made it more amenable to settlement after the Civil War.
-The state and federal governments hoped that mineral resources in the region might developed that way, but did not know what those resources might be.
+The state and federal governments hoped that mineral resources in the region might be developed that way, but did not know what those resources might be.
 Ferdinand Vandeveer Hayden's 1873 survey provided some answers, in the form of rich coal deposits in the mountains.
 He also gave many of the mountains and streams their names.

 1880–1900: Early mine development

-In the portions of the upper Crystal Valley located in what is today Gunnison County, settlement, Crystal and Schofield, now ghost towns, sprung up around early silver and lead strikes.
-By 1880 the Ute had been forced to cede their land and leave the area for reservations.
+In the portions of the upper Crystal Valley located in what is today Gunnison County, settlement, Crystal and Schofield, now ghost towns, sprang up around early silver and lead strikes.
+By 1880, the Ute had been forced to cede their land and leave the area for reservations.
 With this last impediment to potential riches removed, prospectors and other fortune seekers were everywhere in the valley.